thevisad/DayZ-Private-master/README.md

 1. Run `perl build.pl --world WORLD --instance ID` from the **Repository** directory, replacing WORLD with a valid world name and ID with a valid instance ID (the default is 1, so 2 would be sensible for a second instance).
 2. Copy all new directories and files from **Repository**\\deploy\\ to **ArmA2**\\.
 3. Edit **Config**\\HiveExt.ini and set the database / time zone parameters appropriately.
+4. Insert a row into the instance table that has the instance ID you used previously and the correct world_id and starting loadout.
-4. Run the new server.bat file for your instance.
+5. Run the new server.bat file for your instance.

 Care must be taken to ensure that all paths and options have been set correctly.
 With this system you can run as many instances as your server can support simultaneously.